PPML/tabby2/utilities/inst/md/readmore.md

 The *Age Groups* page provides graphs of modelled results for a specific year chosen by the user, subdivided into 11 age groups.

+The *Counts of Services* page provides graphs of additional model results for each individual year from 2020 to 2050.

 The *Comparison to Recent Data* page shows model results compared to recent empirical data and estimates.